jhneng/WindowResizer/README.md

 ## Install

-This app is **not signed or notarized** (the author doesn't have an Apple Developer account). macOS will block it on first launch — that's expected, and the steps below show how to allow it.
+This app is **not signed or notarized** (I don't have an active Apple Developer account). macOS will block it on first launch which is expected, and the steps below show how to allow it.

 1. Download the latest `WindowResizer.app.zip` from the